-Prerequisite: Pre-Calculus A/B
+Prerequisite: Successful completion of Pre-Calculus A/B

 This is a full year course; students must take both semesters to prepare for the AP exam.

 A full year of the course is roughly equivalent to a first semester college calculus course devoted to topics in differential and integral calculus.
 The AP course covers topics in these areas: